|Hazard, Risk and Vulnerability Analysis Tool Kit|

 ONLINE HRVA TOOL

 EMBC has developed an application to conduct an HRVA on-line.
 Click HRVA Community Self-Assessment Tool to access the HRVA application (requires Internet Explorer version 5+).
 It is recommended that you contact hazard subject matter experts when conducting a risk assessment.
-Click here to contact hazard subject matter experts.
+For assistance with the HRVA tool contact your regional office.

 Emergency Management BC